kaliq-i/frontendTask/README.md

 1. Select two or more choices by inputting a choice name in the first form

-    1. Choices are a unique string
+    1. Choices must be unique strings

 2. Select at least 1 attribute to compare each of your choices with